Patrick deWitt

 Patrick deWitt (born 1975) is a Canadian novelist and screenwriter.
-Born on Vancouver Island, deWitt lives in Portland, Oregon and has acquired American citizenship.
-As of 2018, he has written four novels: Ablutions (2009), The Sisters Brothers (2011), Undermajordomo Minor (2015) and French Exit (2018).
+Born on Vancouver Island, deWitt lives in Portland, Oregon, and has acquired American citizenship.
+As of 2023, he has written five novels: Ablutions (2009), The Sisters Brothers (2011), Undermajordomo Minor (2015), French Exit (2018) and The Librarianist (2023).

 Biography

-DeWitt was born on Vancouver Island at Sidney, British Columbia.
+DeWitt was born on Vancouver Island in Sidney, British Columbia.
 The second of three brothers, he spent his childhood moving back and forth across the west coast of North America.
 He credits his father, a carpenter, with giving him his "lifelong interest in literature."
 DeWitt dropped out of high school to become a writer.
 He moved to Los Angeles, working at a bar.
 He left Los Angeles to move back in with his parents in the Seattle area, on Bainbridge Island.
-When he sold his first book Ablutions (2009), deWitt quit his job as a construction worker to become a writer, and moved to Portland, Oregon.
+When he sold his first book, Ablutions (2009), deWitt quit his job as a construction worker to become a writer, and moved to Portland, Oregon.

-Although born a Canadian citizen, deWitt was raised primarily in Southern California, and later become a United States citizen.
-He married screenwriter Leslie Napoles, an American, with whom he has a son named Gustavo.
+Although born a Canadian citizen, deWitt was raised primarily in Southern California and later became a U.S. citizen.
+He married Leslie Napoles, an American, with whom he has a son.
 He is separated from his wife, but they are amicable and share the care of their son.